mjangda/a8c-hackingedu/0-api-demo.md

 ## API

-Basically do anything a user can on cloudup.com: create/manage streams, upload files, get embeds
+Basically do anything a user can on cloudup.com:

+- create/manage streams
+- upload files
+- get embeds

 ---